xpdAcq/xpdAcq/doc/usb_Running.rst

     glbl.auto_dark = False
     glbl.shutter_control = False

-  And period of dark window can be modified by:
+  And the duration of your dark window can be modified by:

   .. code-block:: python

     glbl.dk_window = 200 # in minutes. default is 3000 minutes

-  Having ``auto_dark`` set to ``True`` is strongly recommended as this enables ``xpdAcq`` to do automated dark frame subtraction when you pull out data from centralized **NSLSL-II** server.
+  Having ``auto_dark`` set to ``True`` is strongly recommended as this enables ``xpdAcq`` to do automated dark frame subtraction when you pull out data from the centralized **NSLSL-II** server.

 .. _auto_calib:

 Automated calibration capture
 """""""""""""""""""""""""""""

-Often times, keeping track with which calibration file is associated with certain scan is very tiring. ``xpdAcq`` makes this easier for you.
-Before every scan is being collected, program goes to grab the most recent calibration parameters in ``/home/xf28id1/xpdUser/config_base`` and load them as part of metadata so that you can reference them whenever you want and make in-situ data reduction possible!
+Often times, keeping track of which calibration file is associated with a specific scan is very tiring. ``xpdAcq`` makes this easier or you.
+Before every scan is being collected, the program goes to grab the most recent calibration parameters in ``/home/xf28id1/xpdUser/config_base`` and load them as part of the metadata so that you can reference them whenever you want, and make in-situ data reduction possible!

 .. _calib_manual:

 Quick guide of calibration steps with pyFAI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. First you will see an image window like this:

   .. image:: ./img/calib_05.png
     :width: 400px
     :align: center
     :height: 300px

-  That is the image we want to perform azimuthal calibration with.
-Use **magnify tool** at the tool bar to zoom in and **right click** on rings.
-Starting from the inner ring and to the outer rings.
-Usually a few rings (~5) should be enough.
+  That is the image we want to perform our  calibration with.
+Use **magnify tool** at the tool bar to zoom in and **right click** on rings (tip: deselect the zoom toggle before ring selection).
+Typically a few rings (~5) should be enough.

   .. image:: ./img/calib_07.png
     :width: 400px